-The concept of Slow Travel Tips"Slow Travel" stands for a trend that more and more travelers are following when planning their vacation.
-Gone are the days when you scoured the highlights of a country, ticked off your to-do list and then told at home that you “know” a country.
-Germany in three days, America in two weeks or the whole world in three months - something like that leaves a stale feeling, a feeling of dissatisfaction, the knowledge of having missed something.
-Well, you have seen places that you know at home from numerous photos, from an infinite number of television documentaries, from travel guides or from stories by well-known acquaintances.
-Somehow, however, there is always the question of what is hidden behind the facade.
+The term slow travel stands for one trend, which more and more travelers are following when planning their vacation.
+Gone is the time for them to go through the highlights of a country, tick off their to-do lists and then tell at home that they “know” a country.
+Germany in three days, America in two weeks or the whole world in three months - something like that leaves a stale feeling, a feeling of dissatisfaction, the knowledge that you have missed something.
+Well, you've seen places that you know at home from numerous photos, from an infinite number of television documentaries, from travel guides or from stories from well-known people who travel a lot.
+Somehow, however, there always remains the question of what is hidden behind the facade.
 Is there anything else to discover around the next corner?
-What drives them Humans at which one meets?
+What is she doing Humans who one meets?
 These are questions that many are asking themselves more and more frequently.
 Traveling slowly helps.

 What is Slow Travel?

 You return to the “Grand Tour”, trips made for the sake of discovery.
 Traveling for the sake of traveling - not because of the arrival.
 Traveling slowly is in.
 We want to experience our travel destinations.
 We want to get to know the regional way of life on the one hand, and meet local people on the other.
 Traveling in the sense of "slow travel" also means immersing yourself in a foreign culture.
-It is the intensive cooperation with people we meet on the way, as well as the close contact with a way of life that is foreign to us until then.
+It is the intensive coexistence with people we meet on the way, as well as the close contact with a way of life that is foreign to us until then.

 Embarking on a region requires openness and tolerance, curiosity and sometimes courage to try something new.
 At the same time, the art of slow travel also provides an incredibly satisfying travel experience that opens our eyes to slow travelers for things, places, and ways of life that were previously hidden from us.
 As a slow traveler, you take the time to question things, to explore places, to live with the locals.

 What is the art of traveling slowly?